Sound quality plays a vital role in theatre production. Great actors and outstanding plays can’t engage the audience if the audio falls short.

 3) Boundary Microphone

-It is a small condenser mic that is mounted on the floor or scenery.
-Back in the 1950s, the use of mic is limited to foot mikes or mics that were in a fixed position near the footlights.
-With the advancement in technology, mics can be placed almost anywhere on the stage that will not obstruct the performance.
-A boundary mic can pick up sounds coming from great distances, so the performers need not be near the mics to capture their voices.
-There is also no need for multiple mics because it can record sounds from multiple sources that are in different parts of the stage.
-The mic can be omnidirectional or cardioid.
+It is a small condenser mic mounted on the floor or scenery.
+In the 1950s, mics were limited to foot mikes near the footlights.
+Today, with advanced technology, mics can be placed almost anywhere on stage without obstructing the performance.
+A boundary mic can pick up sounds from great distances, allowing performers to move freely.
+There’s no need for multiple mics, as it can record sounds from different parts of the stage.
+The mic can be either omnidirectional or cardioid.

 How to optimize the use of theatre mics to get the best sound